Clothing brands use these inhumane manufacturing methods to cheaply produce low-quality and disposable clothing for high-street stores.

 Child labor and forced labor have no place in a developed and civilized society.

-It's easy to say that we should ban sweatshops altogether but it's not an easy issue to solve.
-People are still relying on garment factories to earn enough money for them and their families living in developing countries.
+It's easy to say that we should ban sweatshops altogether, but it's not an easy issue to solve.
+People are still relying on garment factories to earn enough money for themselves and their families living in developing countries.

 The fashion industry has a terrible social and environmental impact.
 Progress has been made but it's not nearly enough.

 The growing trend for sustainable fashion is a great thing.
 More publications such as Vogue, Marie Claire, The Guardian, Glamour, and Eluxe cover sustainable fashion.
 But the large majority of what's being covered in magazines isn't ethical.